 Don’t overlook just how important your case statement should be.
 Don’t try to cut corners.
 Hire an excellent designer to put together your publication or the case for support section of your website.
 Consider using a professional writer to craft the text.
 Find a professional photographer for the images, and don’t stint on the quality of all your presentations.

-What Should You Avoid in Your Case Statement?
+What You Should Avoid in Your Case Statement

 Ross and Segal say that cases are too often internally focused.
 They are too long.
 Moreover, they are too static.